A Day in Disney World, Like No Other

 My friend shrewdly calculated the wait-time to the “Back Lot” attractions – showing how different special effects are done.
 Horrors.
 A Disney attendant abruptly stopped his family just before entering.
 They had to wait until the next showing.
 My friend fussed & fumed, making no attempt to disguise his disgust.
 Heads would roll for this intolerable disruption of his finely tuned schedule.
 While still huffing & puffing, a Disney cast member took their oldest son away.

-When the rest of the family entered the “Special-Effects” Studio, they saw their son/brother playing “Captain Duck”, dodging bullets & bombs exploding in the water, all around him.
+When the rest of the family entered the “Special-Effects” Studio, they saw their son/brother playing “Captain Duck”, dodging bullets & bombs exploding in the water, all around him, mimicking a movie scene.
 He was inside the ship’s wheel house when a tidal wave washed over the boat.
 But, “Captain Duck” survived all the perils, to a loud round of admiring applause by the audience.

 Next, Disney cast members selected my friend’s daughter and middle son, to re-enact the backyard scene from “Honey I Shrunk the Kids”.
 When the audience looked up at the large movie screen, there were Jenny & Greg hanging on for dear life, as they appeared to be zooming around a backyard atop a bee.
 More applause, and a taped review from Siskel & Ebert, generically praising “The kid on top & bottom.”
 Whew.
 Time to rest before the “Hoop Dee Doo Review” dinner, at the Wilderness Lodge.